berkatil/berkatil.github.io/_pages/about.md

 Berk Atıl is a Software Engineer at TAZI, with research experience in chemical language processing.

-His interests are Machine Learning, Natural Language Processing and Chemical Language.
+His interests are Machine Learning, Natural Language Processing and Chemical Language Processing.
 He got his BSc in Computer Engineering from Bogazici University.

 ## Education